OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Inquiry Form Display
-- Given customer navigates to Spare Parts page
+Given customer navigates to Spare Parts page
-- When the page loads
+When the page loads
-- Then customer sees inquiry form
-- And form contains all necessary fields

-#### AC2: Vehicle Information Input
-- Given customer is filling the form
-- When customer enters vehicle information
-- Then customer can select car make from dropdown
-- And customer can select car model from dropdown (filtered by make)
-- And customer can enter vehicle year
+Then customer sees inquiry form with all necessary fields And customer can select car make from dropdown and car model from dropdown (filtered by make) And customer can enter vehicle year

-#### AC3: Parts Description
-- Given customer needs to describe parts
-- When customer fills the form
-- Then customer can enter part name/description in text field
-- And customer can provide additional details in text area
-- And character count is displayed
+And customer can enter part name/description in text field and provide additional details in text area And character count is displayed

-#### AC4: Image Upload
-- Given customer wants to show the part visually
-- When customer clicks upload button
-- Then customer can upload up to 3 images
-- And supported formats are JPG, PNG, WebP
-- And maximum file size is 5MB per image
-- And image preview is displayed after upload
+And customer can upload up to 3 images (JPG, PNG, WebP, max 5MB per image) And image preview is displayed after upload

-#### AC5: Contact Information
-- Given customer needs to be contacted
-- When customer fills the form
-- Then customer provides name, email, phone number
+And customer provides name, email, phone number with proper validation And when customer clicks submit, inquiry is saved to database And customer sees success message
-- And all fields are validated
-- And email format is validated

-#### AC6: Inquiry Submission
-- Given customer completes the form
-- When customer clicks submit
-- Then inquiry is saved to database
-- And customer sees success message
-- And customer receives confirmation email
+And customer receives confirmation email
-- And admin receives inquiry notification
+And admin receives inquiry notification

 ---